byeonggiljun/edf-schedulability-stochastic/README.md

 - [x] Reschedule if a task has failed.
 - [x] Apply N, the maximum allowed number of re-execution;
 - [x] and M, the least required number of successive successful execution.
+- [ ] Create a random task set generator
+    - [ ] Assign N, NU, and lambda
+    - [ ] Divide NU to N tasks
+        - [ ] Use the execution time of each task (provided)
+        - [ ] Determine the period
+    - [ ] Generate 1000 task sets for each N, NU, and lambda